The following story was posted on a Lewisham borough forum, under a discussion about Sydenham Hill in the 1980s and ’90s:

 Now that we were on the edge of it, Darren didn’t seem any keener than me to head into the formless, pitch black of the tunnel.
 But he had a torch with him and we’d come this far.
 I’ll never forget the cold and the strange quiet as we picked our way across the tunnel floor into the darkness.

 We found Darren’s ‘door’ about halfway down.
 It was an opening in the tunnel wall, at ground level, about the size of a small fireplace.
-On the wall beside it, someone had scratched the words TO HELL, an arrow pointing at the hole.
+On the wall beside it, someone had scratched the words TO HELL, with an arrow pointing at the hole.

 Darren shone his torch into it, threw a stone or two.
 We couldn’t tell how far back it went.
 To my eyes, it led to a darkness without end.
 Every part of me did not want to crawl through that hole, but I knew it was too late for that.